 The sale will be harvested by a heavy partial cut (diameter limit) silvicultural system.
-All spruce 6" or greater will be removed.
-Snags, spruce < 6" and of the mixed hardwoods will not be cut.
+All birch 6" DBH or larger will be removed.
+Snags, and birch less than 6" will not be cut.
+Aspen harvest will be optional if available volumes warrant and will allow for suckering.
 Residual trees will be protected from damage during harvest operations.
 Harvesting will be by the whole tree yarding system.
 Slash disposal at the landings will be by burning or by salvage for fuel wood use.